-\\EHV Study Bible - We believe this study Bible will meet most of the needs of elementary school teachers for class preparation.
+EHV Study Bible - We believe this study Bible will meet most of the needs of elementary school teachers for class preparation.
 When displayed on a landscape screen, the computer edition presents the biblical text on the left half of the screen and shows notes, textual variants, maps, and color pictures on the right half of the screen.
 The notes will scroll along with the text.
 There are also resource articles on an array of topics.
 It works very well on classroom smartboards.

 A computer edition is available through the Microsoft Store for use on Windows computers.
+It can be put on five devices with the same MS account for \$20.
+(It can be toggled to metric measuremnents).
+Chromebooks might be underpowered for the program.
 For Apple computers and smartphones, use the Logos/Faith Life edition of the EHV Study Bible notes.
-A print edition of the study Bible is expected from Northwestern Publishing House (NPH) in Fall 2021.
-(There is a metric edition for teachers in countries that use the metric system.
-Make sure you order the right one.)
+A print edition of the study Bible is available from Northwestern Publishing House.